-Device-level vulnerabilities have also been abused in the past and more recently in order to disrupt critical infrastructure within the United States and other countries.
-Salt Typhoon and other APT groups targeting U.S. and global telecommunications leveraged firmware backdoors and UEFI implants to evade detection and maintain persistence.
-In 2019, Denial-of-Service attacks against U.S. power plants were due to firmware vulnerabilities in Cisco ASA firewalls.
+Device-level vulnerabilities were also recently abused in order to disrupt critical infrastructure within the United States and other countries.
+Specifically, recent Denial-of-Service attacks against U.S. power plants were due to firmware vulnerabilities in Cisco ASA firewalls.
 NERC provided a detailed "Lessons Learned" analysis related to the attack titled Risks Posed by Firewall Firmware Vulnerabilities.
 Similarly, the attacks that shut down the power grid in portions of Ukraine targeted firmware in order to maximize disruption and complicate recovery.
-This is not a new problem, but it is a growing problem.

 Firmware has also become a target in a variety of malware campaigns.
-The QSnatch malware compromised network-attached storage (NAS) devices to steal usernames and other information.
+The recent QSnatch malware compromised network-attached storage (NAS) devices to steal usernames and other information.

 JungleSec ransomware has similarly targeted the intelligent platform management interfaces used for the out-of-band management of servers.